 Portrait of Dr Timo Klein

-Dr Timo Klein : Senior Consultant
+Dr Timo Klein : Managing Consultant

 Alongside his role at Oxera, Timo is an Assistant Professor in Competition Economics at Utrecht University, where he lectures graduate-level courses on the economics of competition law—including market definition, cartel theory, vertical restraints, abuse of dominance, and merger control.
 Timo holds a PhD in Competition Economics from the University of Amsterdam, and has authored several academic publications in journals including The RAND Journal of Economics, Journal of Antitrust Enforcement, and Journal of European Competition Law & Practice.